DAOstack

 An open-source framework and stack for building and managing decentralized autonomous organizations with governance features like voting, proposals, and reputation systems.

 DAOstack is an open-source framework and infrastructure stack designed for building and managing decentralized autonomous organizations with built-in governance features including voting mechanisms, proposal systems, and reputation tracking.
 The platform's signature innovation is holographic consensus, a voting mechanism that allows efficient decision-making at scale by enabling predictors to stake tokens on proposals they believe will pass, effectively filtering out low-quality proposals before they reach the full membership for voting.
-DXdao, one of the most prominent DAOstack-based organizations, has used the framework to manage a treasury exceeding $50 million in assets while coordinating decentralized product development across multiple DeFi protocols (according to DXdao governance reports as of 2024).
+DXdao, one of the prominent DAOstack-based organizations, has used the framework to manage a treasury while coordinating decentralized product development across multiple DeFi protocols.
 The framework provides pre-built smart contracts, user interfaces, and development tools that eliminate the need to create governance infrastructure from scratch.
-For professionals entering the Web3 space, familiarity with DAOstack and similar governance frameworks represents valuable expertise as organizations increasingly seek developers and coordinators experienced in DAO tooling and decentralized decision-making systems.
+Familiarity with DAOstack and similar governance frameworks represents valuable expertise as organizations increasingly seek developers and coordinators experienced in DAO tooling and decentralized decision-making systems.

 DAOstack Features